Cyclist wins £65K after an out-of-control dog entangled with his bicycle

 Posted: November 30, 2015

-Posted in: Animal Bites Bicycle Accidents Public Liability
+Posted in: Animal Attacks Bicycle Accidents Head and Brain Injuries Public Place Accidents

 A cyclist has been awarded £65,000 in compensation after suffering an injury caused by a dog walker allowing her dog lead to become entangled in his bike.
 59-year-old Anthony Steele suffered serious injuries in the incident after he was thrown off his bike when the dog darted in front of him and caused the lead to become entangled in the spokes.
 Mr Steele was left unconscious after the injury and was later found to have fractured his skull.